 As with any mountainous region, the weather on the Annapurna Circuit can be changeable.
 The climate of the Annapurna region goes from warm in the lower areas to cold and windy in the higher reaches, usually with snow on the high pass.
 It is located in a “rain shadow” area, meaning it actually receives a lot less rainfall than other parts of Nepal.

 Generally speaking, the best times to undertake the Annapurna Circuit trek are autumn and spring.
 These seasons allow you to avoid monsoons and trek in comfortable heat.
-Below is a rough guide to temperatures at different elevations of the Annapurna Circuit trek throughout the year.

 Is the Annapurna Circuit hard?